vegetable68/Midterm-2018-candidates/README.md

-This is a list of candidates for U.S. midterm election 2018 with their twitter handles, compiled by [Yiqing Hua] (yiqing-hua.com) from Cornell Tech.
+This is a list of candidates for U.S. midterm election 2018 with their twitter handles, compiled by [Yiqing Hua](yiqing-hua.com) from Cornell Tech.

+*This is an ongoing project.
+Star this project for updates!*

 # List of Candidates
-We first retrieve the full list of candidates running for House and Senate, as well as gubernatorial candidates from [Ballotpedia] (https://ballotpedia.org/List_of_candidates_running_in_U.S._Congress_elections,_2018).
+We first retrieve the full list of candidates running for House and Senate, as well as gubernatorial candidates from [Ballotpedia](https://ballotpedia.org/List_of_candidates_running_in_U.S._Congress_elections,_2018).
 Those who haven’t passed the primary election are filtered out (except for candidates in Louisiana, where the primary election is held with the general election).
 This includes a list of 967 candidates, 505 democrats, 459 republicans and 4 independent candidates from 50 states.

-#Twitter Handles
+# Twitter Handles
 We obtain the candidate twitter accounts by manually verifying the campaign accounts listed on their ballotpedia pages, campaign websites and including their personal or office account (as an incumbent) if there’s any.
 924 candidates have at least one twitter account.

-#Candidate Gender
+# Candidate Gender
-We obtain the gender information of each candidate by predicating their gender using first name using a [Python gender guesser package] (https://pypi.org/project/gender-guesser/).
+We obtain the gender information of each candidate by predicating their gender using first name using a [Python gender guesser package](https://pypi.org/project/gender-guesser/).
 We manually examine the gender of candidates when the library indicates uncertainty of its gender guessing result.
 Our dataset includes 268 female candidates and 656 male candidates.